 The Regulations also specify:

-- 2 prescribed measures for the eradication or control of European Rabbits (ripping and sealing all entrances to the warren)
+- two prescribed measures for the eradication or control of European Rabbits (ripping and sealing all entrances to the warren).

 Other relevant laws

 The following laws are also relevant to the management of invasive species in Victoria.

 - Aboriginal Heritage Act 2006 limits control or management activities in areas of cultural heritage sensitivity.
 This is particularly relevant to control measures that significantly disturb the soil (for example, the ripping of rabbit warrens to a depth greater than 60 centimetres).

 - Agricultural and Veterinary Chemicals (Control of Use) Act 1992 sets out controls for the use of chemicals and poisons.

 - Biological Control Act 1986 sets out provisions for the release of agent organisms to control target organisms.